 If you do so, your flyer will likely be binned automatically and never thought of again.

-B2B brand flyers have a greater chance of success when the campaign is repeated.
+A B2B service provider flyer has a greater chance of success when the campaign is repeated.

-It allows the recipient to soak in your corporate identity, your services and logo visually, and subconsciously.
+It allows the recipient to soak in your corporate identity, services and logo visually and subconsciously.

-Through repeated flyers they’ll build a relationship with your brand and begin to trust you.
+Through seeing your flyers repeatidly they’ll build a relationship with your brand and begin to trust you.

 They may not buy from you immediately but when the time comes, they’ll think of you.

 Whatever you’re thinking of spending on a flyer campaign, triple it, so you can send out your campaign at least three times to the same recipients.